Wednesday afternoon parallel sessions

 Round table/panel and interactive discussion with the audience

-- Exact content/discussion topics t.b.d., but less presentation and more interaction
+- Exact topic/content t.b.d., but less presentation and more interaction

 - Possibly with participation of Pr.
 Max Fleischer (Siemens Energy) and other SUNERGY industrial partners?